Snowed-Inn Christmas: Plot

 Two writers for a New York magazine, Jenna Hudson and Kevin Jenner, are given the task of writing an article on a resort in Aspen, Colorado, with the author of the piece that attracts the most clicks being given a promotion.
 Polar opposites, they make awkward travel companions.
 A snow storm forces their flight to be diverted to the small town of Santa Claus, Indiana.
-With no way to get to Aspen and no place to stay, they are taken up by Chris and Carol Winter, a local couple who enjoy portraying Mr. and Mrs. Santa Claus during the holidays.
-The pair run a small bed and breakfast, the Winter Inn.
+With no way to get to Aspen and no place to stay, they are taken up by Chris and Carol Winters, a local couple who enjoy portraying Mr. and Mrs. Santa Claus during the holidays.
+The pair run a small bed and breakfast, the Winters Inn.
 Very old and quaint, the inn may not be around the following spring.
 The Winters say they have no deed to prove the inn's historical nature.
 Initially frustrated by being stuck in Indiana, Jenna and Kevin set upon the idea of writing about the inn where they are staying.

 The two spend time together – including visiting Kevin's family, who happen to live an hour's drive away – and begin to warm to each other.
 Jenna researches an article on the inn's history: she discovers that a deed proving the inn's historicity exists, but is missing.
 In her search for the deed, she finds an old photo which makes her think that Chris could be Santa Claus.

 On Christmas Eve, Kevin is preparing to tell Jenna that he loves her, when Jenna's ex-boyfriend Andrew arrives, and takes her to a hotel so they can fly out the next morning.
 This leaves Jenna unable to finish her article, but the next morning at the airport she discovers that Kevin has found the missing deed and written an article in both their names.
 As the flight is about to leave, Jenna realizes that Andrew is not right for her, and instead she goes to Kevin's family's house for Christmas, and the two declare their love for one another.

-The edited version of the film ends with Jenna going back to join Kevin at his family home, but there is also a director's cut that carries the story forward one year to show Kevin and Jenna being married at the Winter Inn, with Chris Winter officiating.
+The edited version of the film ends with Jenna going back to join Kevin at his family home, but there is also a director's cut that carries the story forward one year to show Kevin and Jenna being married at the Winters Inn, with Chris Winters officiating.